-When Marie of Fearless and Framed said she noticed that documentary style photographers aren’t generating a ton of images with adult interactions, I wholeheartedly agreed.
+When Marie of Fearless and Framed said she noticed that documentary photographers aren’t generating a ton of images with adult interactions, I wholeheartedly agreed.

-And then it occurred to me the most un-photographed relationships in my adult life are those of my friendships.
+The most un-photographed relationships in my adult life are those of my friendships.

 I love my friends, but where are they?!
 Ten years ago, every photo I took was me plus a friend…or five.
 And y’all, that was when my camera was disposable and my pictures came from the one-hour lab at Walmart!

 Now, I still love the documenting, but my subjects have changed.
 My walls and social media pages are filled with my kid and husband.
-The friends that I hardly ever get to see are never ever photographed when we do see each other.
+The friends that I hardly ever get to see are never, ever photographed when we do see each other.
 And, in the off-chance someone gets a photo, it dies somewhere in the dark pit of cyberspace.
 I hate you cyberspace and all of your memory sucking powers.

 Document the people that have seen us after too many glasses of wine and, for some reason, still love us.
 The people that know we sometimes hide in a closet when the kid screams and can predict when we are starting to tell a bad joke.
 The people we hope our kids can grow up with so we can take pictures of their faces all together.
 They make us laugh until we cry and can make us laugh when we want to cry.
 They are the people we can go months without seeing and pick up right where we left off.
-These are our people.

 When I approached my friends about this on our night out in Chicago together, I was quasi-nervous.

-Every photo makes me smile because I know what was happening.
+Every photo makes me smile, because I know what was happening.
 I remember the cab ride, the banter with the waiter, and the relentless teasing that happened all night.
 I remember these people.
 These fabulous, wonderful, hysterical people that I am lucky to have in my life.

 So, join the movement, document your adult relationships.
 As much as you want to remember the moments with your family, the moments with your friends are pretty damn amazing, too.

 Since we were inside most of the night, my ISO was cranked WAY up, (we are talking 8000+) so don’t be afraid to push the limits of your camera and embrace the ISO.
 White balance is kind of bogus in this situation as well, and since I use natural/available light only, I shot in kelvin so it was significantly easier post-processing.
-If you aren’t familiar with kelvin, I totally recommend you playing around with it.
+If you aren’t familiar with kelvin, I totally recommend playing around with it.
 Also, don’t forget to pass the camera off… get that fabulous face of yours in the frame so you remember you were there, too!
 Lastly, get the details.
 Faces are great, but so are the cocktails, treats, and other pieces that add to the story.

 Happy shooting, documenters!